wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 The following is the list of threats that I want to build attacks for:

-1. Attacker brute forces images to find incorrect predictions/labels - Perturbation
+1. Attacker brute forces images to find incorrect predictions/labels - Perturbation Attack  (this post)
-2. Attacker applies smart ML fuzzing to find incorrect predictions - Perturbation
+2. Attacker applies smart ML fuzzing (generative adversarial models) to find incorrect predictions - Perturbation Attack
-2. Attacker gains read access to the model
+3. Attacker gains read access to the model - Exfiltration Attack
-3. Attacker modifies persisted model file (backdoor and re-train)
+4. Attacker modifies persisted model file - Backdooring Attack
-4. Attacker denies modifying the model file
+5. Attacker denies modifying the model file - Repudiation Attack
-5. Attacker poisons the supply chain of third-party libraries
+6. Attacker poisons the supply chain of third-party libraries
-6. Attacker tampers with images on disk to impact training performance
+7. Attacker tampers with images on disk to impact training performance
-7. Attacker modifies Jupyter Notebook file to insert a backdoor (key logger or data stealer)
+8. Attacker modifies Jupyter Notebook file to insert a backdoor (key logger or data stealer)

 This is a fairly good list with some interesting attack scenarios that we can research and perform.